15.014 Advisory task forces.

 Subd.
 2. Creation; limitations.
 A commissioner of a state department, a state board or other agency having the powers of a board as defined in section 15.012, may create advisory task forces to advise the commissioner or agency on specific programs or topics within the jurisdiction of the department or agency.
 A task force so created shall have no more than 15 members.
 The task force shall expire and the terms and removal of members shall be as provided in section 15.059, subdivision 6.
 The members of no more than four task forces created pursuant to this section in a department or agency may be paid expenses in the same manner and amount as authorized by the commissioner's plan adopted according to section 43A.18, subdivision 2.
 No member of a task force shall be compensated for services in a manner not provided for in statute.
 A commissioner, board, council, committee, or other state agency may not create any other multimember agency unless specifically authorized by statute or unless the creation of the agency is authorized by federal law as a condition precedent to the receipt of federal money.

 Subd.
 3. Task force for curriculum development purposes.
-In addition to the task forces for which compensation of members is authorized in subdivision 2, the state board of education may create not to exceed ten task forces, to be compensated as provided in section 15.059, subdivision 6.
+In addition to the task forces for which compensation of members is authorized in subdivision 2, the commissioner of children, families, and learning may create not to exceed ten task forces, to be compensated as provided in section 15.059, subdivision 6.
 A task force created pursuant to this subdivision shall be for curriculum development purposes only and shall expire within one year after its creation.
-The task force shall report to the state board before its expiration or upon the completion of its task, whichever occurs first.
+The task force shall report to the commissioner before its expiration or upon the completion of its task, whichever occurs first.

 Official Publication of the State of Minnesota